oobrien/oomap/README.md

 OOMap
 =====

-Mapnik 2.3.0-dev stylesheets for OOMap (as used at http://oomap.co.uk/ when zoomed in) and other raster tile layers (e.g. as used at http://bikes.oobrien.com/london/).
+Mapnik stylesheets for OOMap (as used at http://oomap.co.uk/ when zoomed in) and other raster tile layers (e.g. as used at http://bikes.oobrien.com/london/).
+The stylesheets were based on the "old" (pre-2012) osm.xml stylesheet at http://svn.openstreetmap.org/applications/rendering/mapnik/osm.xml that used to be used for the "main" map rendering on http://osm.org/

 Setup
 ===